 It’s important to schedule biannual checkups at our Sterling Heights office, where we can focus on preventing the spread of tooth decay and other dental issues before they become problematic and require more invasive procedures.

-Dr. Johnson is a compassionate practitioner who is first and foremost concerned with your comfort.
-Prior to the procedure, she’ll numb your tooth and gums with a local anesthetic to ensure you’re pain-free throughout the treatment.
-She’ll also be in communication with you to check in throughout the procedure and adjust the dosage if needed.
+Dr. Ahmed is a compassionate practitioner who is first and foremost concerned with your comfort.
+Prior to the procedure, he’ll numb your tooth and gums with a local anesthetic to ensure you’re pain-free throughout the treatment.
+He’ll also be in communication with you to check in throughout the procedure and adjust the dosage if needed.

-Dr. Johnson can complete your root canal therapy in 6 easy steps:
+Dr. Ahmed can complete your root canal therapy in 6 easy steps:

 After the site is numb, a protective sheet called a dental dam will be placed over the area to keep it ocean and dry during the procedure